This is part 2 of 3 of the motivation series.

 Going for a walk is another great strategy you can use to freshen up your brain and to lighten up your mood.

-Being outside, inhaling fresh air, soaking up a little sunshine and moving helps your organism to relieve stress and to relax.
+Being outside, inhaling the fresh air, soaking up a little sunshine, and moving your body helps your organism to relieve stress and to relax.

 2. FOCUS ON YOURSELF FOR 1 HOUR

 Besides taking a nap and going for a walk take 1 hour and spend it just on yourself.

 Do something you really enjoy doing.

 Whatever it might be what you love to do, do it.

 - Make a little manicure, or pedicure at home

 - Light a candle and listen to relaxing music

 Do whatever you perceive as soothing for your body, mind, and soul.